Mookie Betts' stolen base against Rays earns a free taco for everyone in US

 That means everyone is the U.S. will get a free taco from the fast-food chain.

-The free tacos will be available Oct.
+The free tacos will be available on Oct.
 28, according to Taco Bell's website.

 "That's just another element that Mookie brings.
 He does a lot of studying to be able to create stress," Dodgers manager Dave Roberts said.